matthewglasenapp/hla_resolve/docs/technical_reference.md

 Insertions and deletions are left out of the denominator.
 Intronic reconstruction is the least reliable part of the haplotype, and its indels are usually artifacts of variant representation rather than real differences from the reference allele.
 Scoring only substituted positions keeps those artifacts from deciding the call, and it avoids bias toward incomplete reference alleles when comparing noncoding regions.

-Plain sequence identity, identity = 1 - (edit_distance / match_length), is also implemented, along with `edit_distance` and `match_length`.
-These are alternatives at the code level, selectable through the `pass3_metric` argument or `hla_typer.py`'s own `--pass3-metric` flag when it is run standalone; the `hla_resolve` command line does not expose them and always uses mismatch identity.
-Ties are broken first by match length, then by the lowest fourth field, compared numerically so that a three-digit fourth field is not ranked ahead of a two-digit one.
+Ties are broken first by match length, then by raw edit distance, then by the lowest fourth field, compared numerically so that a three-digit fourth field is not ranked ahead of a two-digit one.
+Each tier runs only on the candidates the previous tier could not separate, so no tier can overturn an earlier decision.

 ---